Many retired Canadians are staying at home this year, but some have figured out how to make the trip work for them

 Johnsen flew to Arizona Oct.
 30 and plans to stay until the end of April.

 What makes it easier for Johnsen to spend the winter in Arizona is owning his home in the gated community of Trilogy at Power Ranch, a development with 2,035 homes and about 3,000 people.
 He also has a car at his Arizona home.

 “If you have an American car down there it is much easier.”

-The Canadian government extended the border closure between Canada and the United States until at least Nov.
-21 to slow the spread of COVID-19.
+The Canadian government has extended the border closure between Canada and the United States to slow the spread of COVID-19.
 It has been closed to all but essential travel since March 21.
-While the border between the two countries is closed, flights have continued and have allowed snowbirds like Johnsen to fly to their destinations.
+While the border between the two countries is closed, flights have continued and has allowed snowbirds like Johnsen to fly to their destinations.